-A course-based MEd in School Counselling has been developed requiring the successful completion of ★39 in graduate-level courses.
+A course-based MEd in School Counselling has been developed requiring the successful completion of \$\pm\$36 in graduate-level courses.
 Students accepted into the program will be practising teachers, and the program is designed to be taken on a part-time basis.
 Since applicants may not be accepted into this program every year, interested students should contact the Department of Educational Psychology.

-The MEd degree in Instructional Technology program normally consists of a minimum of ★30 at the graduate level, additional courses as required by the advisory committee, and the preparation and defense of an approved thesis or major project.
-Each student, in consultation with an advisory committee, will develop a program of study to suit the student's specific background and research interest
+More detail concerning required coursework within each area may be found within the Department's Graduate Brochure.
+Each student, in consultation with the faculty advisor assigned at the time of admission, will develop a program of studies to suit the student's specific background and area of interest.